brianbuccola/brianbuccola.github.io/_posts/2017-03-19-how-to-build-and-install-st-suckless-simple-terminal-from-source-on-arch-linux.md

 and on the resulting `*.pkg.tar.xz` file to make sure there's nothing wrong.
-In my case, `namcap` told me that the package didn't actually depend on `libxext` or `xorg-fonts-misc`, even though the official PKGBUILD included those in the `depends` variable, so I just removed them.
+In my case, `namcap` told me that the package didn't actually depend on `libxext` or `xorg-fonts-misc`, even though the official PKGBUILD included those in the `depends` array, so I just removed them.

 Before concluding, I want to mention two bonus tips.

-**Tip #1**: To avoid `config.h` from being overwritten by some future `asp export` (or whatever), and to keep my config located among all my other configuration files, I moved `config.h` into `~/.config/st` and then created a
+**Tip #1**: To avoid `config.h` from being overwritten by some future `asp export` (supposedly, this can't happen, but just to be safe), and to keep my config located among all my other configuration files, I moved `config.h` into `~/.config/st` and then created a symlink to it from inside the build directory:
-symlink:

 ```bash
 $ mkdir -p ~/.config/st